 Privilege restriction

-Ubuntu provides a set of security features that allow restricting the privileges available to processes.
-Mandatory Access Control (MAC) is, by default, provided by AppArmor; other MAC solutions, implemented through Linux Security Module (LSM) hooks, are available, but not supported.
+Ubuntu provides a set of security features that allow you to restrict the privileges available to processes.
+AppArmor provides Mandatory Access Control (MAC) by default.
+Other MAC solutions, implemented through Linux Security Module (LSM) hooks, are available but not supported.

 AppArmor

-The need for setuid applications can be reduced via the application of filesystem capabilities using the xattrs available to most modern filesystems.
+You can reduce the need for setuid applications via the application of filesystem capabilities using the xattrs available to most modern filesystems.
 This reduces the possible misuse of vulnerable setuid applications.
-The kernel provides the support, and the user-space tools are in the Ubuntu Main component (libcap2-bin).
+The kernel provides support, and the user-space tools are in the Ubuntu Main component (libcap2-bin).

 Regression tests: test-kernel-security.py.